 The Mont des Arts (“hill of arts”) is pretty nice at sunset

 Just a few minutes from the Manneken Pis is something more interesting than peeing kids and animals—Mont des Arts.
 The hill of arts (its literal translation) is a huge and beautiful garden bounded by even more beautiful buildings such as the Royal Library or the Congress Palace.
+There are also wonderful views of Brussels from here, so don’t miss it.

 There’s royal business being discussed in there, psst!

-The Royal Palace is obviously where the monarchy sits and where all royal business takes place.
+The Royal Palace is where the Belgian monarchy sits and where all royal business takes place.
 The monarchy does not live there (they reside at the Castle of Laeken out by the Atomium), but all the important royal people have their offices there.

 Parc de Bruxelles